 Contact details for key staff:

-Mr Wilcock, Head of Year 12 and Careers Coordinator – email@example.com
+Mr Wilcock, Director of Modern Foreign Languages and Careers Coordinator – email@example.com

 Barton Manor will work to achieve the 8 Gatsby Careers Benchmarks, which reflect international best practice, to improve careers provision.

 The school will use Compass, an online self-evaluation tool for schools to use to assess how careers support compares against the Gatsby Benchmarks and the national average.
 A tracker planning tool will be used to help record activities clearly and easily, and will identify how the school is meeting the Benchmark scores.

 Barton Manor School is working with The Careers & Enterprise Company (CEC) which will provide external support to the school.
 In 2014, the Government established the CEC, to provide the strategic coordination for employers, schools, colleges, funders and careers programme providers to create high impact careers and enterprise support to young people (aged 12-18).
 The CEC’s initial focus has been on employer engagement, based on evidence about the importance of giving young people more opportunities to connect with employers of all sizes and from all sectors.
 The aim will be for every student from Year 7 -13 to have at least one meaningful encounter each year with employers and that these encounters will inspire pupils and allow them to learn about what work is like, or what it takes to be successful in the workforce.
 In addition to this, the schools aim is for all or the majority of pupils to have encounters with further or higher education establishment.
 Students will have encounters with these organisations whilst in school (in addition to the access we provide to apprenticeships and universities).

 From Year 7 students are encouraged to actively develop knowledge and skills that contribute to their preparations for the world of employment across a range of subjects, tutor time and dedicated focus days.
 Activities, including business and enterprise projects as well as workshops and specialist speakers, support our provision for our students.